 To support dam removals, local policymakers must understand the ancillary benefits dam removals can provide.
 In addition to restoring habitat to certain fish species, dam removals can reduce liability for dam owners (as many dams are considered attractive nuisances whose removal benefits public safety).
 Dam removal can also reduce the flooding of roads and bridges and improve public access to rivers and streams.

 Our ability to open stream miles and restore fish passage is limited by a lack of financial resources.
-The average cost of removing a stream blockage is $200,000, which means the Chesapeake Bay Program’s Fish Passage Workgroup would need more than $20 million in implementation funds to achieve its goal.
+The average cost of removing a stream blockage is over $200,000, which means the Chesapeake Bay Program’s Fish Passage Workgroup would need more than $20 million in implementation funds to achieve its goal.
 Prioritizing lower-cost culvert replacements and targeting high-priority dam removals could ensure the strategic investment of public funds.